qianlin0211/crc3_src/README.md

 branch SSD : using SSD algorithm

-branch passenger: passenger detection used Yolo_tiny and decision algorithm for judging whether the passenger want to cross the road or not.
+branch passenger: passenger detection using Yolo_tiny algorithm.
+Decision algorithm for assessing whether the passenger wants to cross the road or not.